sffitzpatrick/opac_search/README.md

 * Placeholder text.
 * Button text.

 That's it!
-It's pretty simple.
+It's designed to be very simple, and if you need more robust functionality, the Custom Search module is a great option!

 Please email sean@proofstudio.net with any questions.